P ≠ RP Proof

 Otherwise, my proof exploits properties of

-computation that are specific to the real world computers (without oracles,
+computation that are specific to real world computers (without oracles,

 infinite TMs and other supernatural devices).
 In Sections 5, 6 and 7, it is demonstrated that the theoretical barriers